All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Cost Comparison: The Full Financial Picture

 Cost is a major factor in treatment decisions.
-Here is a comprehensive cost comparison:
+Here is a thorough cost comparison:

 Treatment Monthly Cost (without insurance) Annual Cost Notes